Generic name: trastuzumab [ tras-TOO-zoo-mab ]

 You may need to have a negative pregnancy test before starting this treatment.

-If you become pregnant while using this medicine or within 7 months after you stop, your name may be listed on a pregnancy registry to track the effects of trastuzumab on the baby.
+If you become pregnant while using trastuzumab or within 7 months after you stop, your name may be listed on a pregnancy registry to track the effects of trastuzumab on the baby.

 How is trastuzumab given?